yatin-23k/Sudoku-Solver/README.md

 ## 4. COMPARISON

 The Comparison of the three algorithms is done in terms of their execution time.
+The line Graph and bar Graph of the three algorithms is given below.
+The horizontal axis represents increasing difficulty and the vertical axis represents execution time in milliseconds.
+The dataset consists of five difficulty levels of Sudoku puzzles and the time taken by three different algorithms (Backtracking, Bitwise, and Cross Hatching) to solve these puzzles.
+The time is measured in milliseconds.

+The Line Graph:
 ![sudokuSolverLineGraph](https://github.com/yatin-23k/Sudoku-Solver/assets/137977262/215edbca-3209-4fc7-80b1-e5c217088d2f)

+The Bar Graph:
 ![sudokuSolverBarGraph](https://github.com/yatin-23k/Sudoku-Solver/assets/137977262/704143d7-3fba-45f3-ab92-a009acbbeb89)

+**Observation**

+Based on the observations taken from the above graphs, the time taken by all three algorithms generally increases with the difficulty level, as expected.
+The "Simple Backtracking" algorithm takes the most time across all difficulty levels, followed by the "Bitwise" algorithm.
+The "Cross Hatching" algorithm is the fastest among the three.
+While the "Bitwise" algorithm is consistent in reducing the execution time upto 40% - 60% when compared to the "Simple Backtracking" algorithm, the "Cross Hatching" algorithm is the fastest among all three in providing results.

 ## 5. Usage